Q2Computing/Agility/README.md

 # Beyond the Paywall: Envisioning a Future Where Large Language Models Thrive on Distributed Smart Contracts and Human Synergy

 In the rapidly evolving landscape of artificial intelligence, large language models (LLMs) have emerged as a cornerstone of innovation, transforming how we interact with digital interfaces, synthesize information, and even create art.
 Traditionally housed behind corporate paywalls, the access to and benefits of these technological marvels have been uneven, raising concerns about equity and the centralization of power in the digital age.
+If this concept is in question within your own mind, then consider that two-thirds of the planet is without internet at this very moment.
 However, a paradigm shift is on the horizon—a future where LLMs operate on a distributed smart contract system, not only democratizing access but also rewarding thoughtful human interactions.
 This future champions a more inclusive, participatory, and enriched digital ecosystem.

 ## The Limitations of Centralization